 One of the first things guests look for when they arrive at a wedding is the restroom.
-Typically I would always get a restroom trailer – even for a party of 50 – because I advise to keep guests out of the house when possible.
+Typically I would always get a restroom trailer – even for a party of 50 – because I advise keeping guests out of the house when possible.
 A restroom trailer needs a flat surface to park on, and access to power and water.
-Your regular garden hose is generally sufficient.
-You should provide “guest relief” near the restrooms, with items like sunscreen, bug spray, and of course, hand sanitizer.
-If you decide to use the restrooms in the house, hire someone (from your house-cleaning company) to keep the restrooms stocked and address any issues that may come up.
+Your regular garden hose is generally sufficient, but most will need a small generator.
+You should provide “guest relief” near the restrooms as well, with items like sunscreen, bug spray, and of course, hand sanitizer.
+If you decide to use the restrooms in the house, hire someone (maybe from your house-cleaning company) to keep the restrooms stocked and address any issues that may come up.

 Talk to your caterer about the chair set up, and if possible, leave more room than usual between the chairs and the rows.
 You can also provide sanitizing wipes for the staff to use on the ceremony chairs before your guests arrive.
 I’m not saying that the chairs are dirty or contaminated.
 I’m saying you will have peace of mind with this extra step completed.